nospecs/ovadare/README.md

 ### 4. Running with Autogen

-Ovadare integrates seamlessly with Autogen for multi-agent orchestration.
-Define agents and tasks using Autogen and let Ovadare handle the conflicts:
+OVADARE integrates seamlessly with Autogen for multi-agent orchestration.
+Define agents and tasks using Autogen and let OVADARE handle the conflicts:

 ''
 from autogen import Agent, Task